-However, not all offshore development stories lead to happy endings.
-Once sensitive information of the company leaks, it can be akin to doomsday.
+However, not all outsourcing stories lead to happy endings.
+Once sensitive information about the company leaks, it can be akin to doomsday.
 This is why companies are mostly wary of disclosing information to sub-contractors especially if they are shady.

-A horrible outsourcing experience happened in Florida that led to the state to panic:
+A horrible outsourcing experience happened in Florida that led the state to panic: